 Advantages of sharing a flat in Krakow

-• Some rooms may be part of residences that have different facilities, which can include game rooms, gardens, terraces and even Jacuzzis.
+- Some rooms may be part of student residences that offer different facilities like game rooms, gardens, terraces, and even jacuzzis.

-• The cost of living in Krakow is very cheap, so you will be able to choose between different accommodations and locations, having more options to easily find the ideal one for you.
+- The cost of living in Krakow is quite affordable, giving you the flexibility to choose from different accommodations and locations, which makes it easier to find the ideal place for you.

-• Winters in Krakow are long and cold.
-If you're not used to this climate, living with roommates can help lift your mood when it starts to weigh you down.
+- Winters in Krakow are long and cold.
+If you're not used to this weather, having roommates can be a great way to stay social and keep your spirits up during the colder months.

 Disadvantages of sharing a flat in Krakow

-Erasmus App for your exchange programme in Krakow
+Erasmus Apps for your exchange programme in Krakow

-Erasmus+ apps will help make your exchange process easier to organize.
-In them, you will be able to access different information, such as instructions to carry out certain procedures, experiences and advice from students from previous years, data on life in the city and instructions to fill out the Learning Agreement.
+Erasmus+ apps can make organising your exchange process much easier.
+These apps provide access to different types of information, such as instructions for completing certain procedures, experiences and advice from previous students, details about life in Krakow, and guidelines for filling out the Learning Agreement.

 How to meet people in Krakow?

-Some of the best options to meet people in the Polish city are: joining the ESN (student associations) that each university has, being part of Facebook and WhatsApp groups, and also sharing a flat with other young people and doing activities with them.
+To meet people in Krakow, join the ESN at your university and participate in Facebook and WhatsApp groups.
+Also, a great way is by sharing a flat with other young people and doing activities with them.

 What are the advantages of sharing a flat in Krakow?

-What should I know when entering a shared flat in Krakow?
+What should I know when moving into a shared flat in Krakow?